ivk1800/jugger.dart/jugger_generator/README.md

 ### Multibindings

 Jugger allows you to bind several objects into a collection even when the objects are bound in different modules using multibindings.
-Dagger assembles the collection so that application code can inject it without depending directly on the individual bindings.
+Jugger assembles the collection so that application code can inject it without depending directly on the individual bindings.

 #### Set multibindings